-Determination of On-peak Billed Demand: The Maximum Measured Demand that occurs during the On-peak period shall be the On-peak Billed Demand.
+Determination of On-peak Billed Demand: The On-peak Maximum Demand shall be the On-peak Billed Demand.

-RATE FILE Sheet No. 1 of 3 Schedule No. Cp-2
+RATE FILE Sheet No. 1 of 2 Schedule No. Cp-2

-Large Power Time of Day Service
+Large Power Service

-Application: This rate will be applied to customers for all types of service, if their monthly Maximum Measured Demand is in excess of 200 kilowatts (kW) per month for three or more months in a consecutive 12-month period, but not greater than 1000 kW per month for three or more months in a consecutive 12-month period.
+Application: This rate will be applied to customers for all types of service, if their monthly Maximum Measured Demand is in excess of 200 kilowatts (kW) per month for three or more months in a consecutive 12-month period, but not greater than 1,000 kW per month for three or more months in a consecutive 12-month period.